Get,

 Best Home Remedies For Whiteheads

-Whiteheads are tiny, whitish or yellowish, generally painless bumpy lesions which appear on the skin.
-They are also called closed comedones (singular-comedo).
-They are a type of acne that commonly occur over the nose, chin, forehead, neck, chest, back and the upper part of the cheeks and arms.
+Whiteheads are small, painless, white or yellow bumps that develop on the surface of the skin.
+They are also called closed comedones (singular – comedo)1,2.
+They are a type of acne that commonly occur on the nose, chin, forehead, neck, chest, back and the upper cheek region and arms1,3.

 home remedies for whiteheads